jawah/kiss-headers/docs/contributing.md

 # Contribution Guidelines

 If you’re reading this, you’re probably interested in contributing to **kiss-headers**.
 Thank you very much!
-Open source projects live-and-die based on the support they receive from others, and the fact that you’re even considering contributing to this project is very generous of you.
+Open source projects thrive based on the support they receive from others, and the fact that you’re even considering contributing to this project is very generous of you.

 ## Questions